CDCgov/ww-inference-model/README.md

 library(wwinference)
 ```

+## Contributing to this package
+We welcome and encourage contributions.
+Open an issue in the repository to request changes.
+To contribute, fork the repository locally and open a pull request into the `main` branch.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not
 subject to domestic copyright protection under 17 USC § 105.
 This repository is in